Find Cheap Auto Insurance Quotes in Your Area

-The maximum $1 million dollar limit, quadruple of the maximum for Chubb or AIG, makes PURE Starling unique among personal cyber insurance policies and a good fit for wealthy individuals who believe they are at risk of a major cybersecurity threat.
-But coverage at that level does require some actions to be taken by the policyholder.
-Those who select the highest limit will have to maintain an active cybersecurity monitoring service for their devices.
-This includes continuous monitoring of data exchange on the insured's smartphones, tablets and computers to enhance the individual's cybersecurity and preempt damaging cyber threats.
+The maximum $2 million limit, considerably higher than the maximum for Chubb or AIG, makes PURE Starling unique among personal cyber insurance policies and a good fit for wealthy individuals who believe they are at risk of a major cyber security threat.

-PURE defines the coverage provided by its three categorizations of cyber threats as follows:
+PURE defines the coverage provided by its five categories of cyber threats as follows:

 - Cyber extortion: Professional assistance in handling an extortion threat and payments (with prior approval from PURE) in response to a threat.